Therapeutic Use Exemption Applications

 What are the criteria for granting a TUE?

-- The necessity for the use of the prohibited substance or method is not a consequence, wholly or in part, of the prior use (without a TUE) of a substance or method which was prohibited at the time of such use.
+d) The necessity for the Use of the Prohibited Substance or Prohibited Method is not a consequence, wholly or in part, of the prior Use (without a TUE) of a substance or method which was prohibited at the time of such Use.

 Who grants TUEs?

-The WSF Therapeutic Use Exemption Committee (TUEC), comprising independent physicians with no political responsibility to the WSF, is responsible for reviewing and deciding on all requests from International level athletes who wish to play in a squash event covered under the WSF Anti-Doping Programme.
+The ITA Therapeutic Use Exemption Committee (ITUEC), comprised of more than 15 physicians of different expertise and origin, is responsible for reviewing and deciding on all requests from International level athletes who wish to play in a squash event covered under the WSF Anti-Doping Programme.

 How do I apply for a TUE?

-Athletes must obtain a TUE application form, have their physician fill out and sign the form, produce the required supporting documentation and send it to the WSF at firstname.lastname@example.org, which will then be reviewed by the TUEC
+All TUE applications now need to be directed to the ITA.
+Athletes must obtain a TUE application form, have their physician fill out and sign the form and produce the required supporting documentation.
+Submit the TUE application in ADAMS or send it to the ITA at firstname.lastname@example.org, which will then be reviewed by the ITUEC.

 Applications that are not filled in correctly will be returned to the athlete and not considered until the errors and/or omissions are corrected.